APOLLO INFORMAL INVESTMENT

 What is SEIS?

-The Seed Enterprise Investment Scheme (SEIS) was launched by the United Kingdom government to encourage investors to finance startups by providing tax breaks for backing companies they may otherwise view as too risky
+The United Kingdom government launched the Seed Enterprise Investment Scheme (SEIS) to encourage investors to finance startups by providing tax breaks for backing companies they may otherwise view as too risky.

 What are the SEIS tax reliefs?

-• Loss relief: If the shares are disposed of at a loss, you can elect that the loss be set against any income tax of that year or of the previous year.
+Loss relief: If the shares are disposed of at a loss, you can elect the loss to be set against any income tax of that year or the previous year.

-• CGT reinvestment relief: 50% of capital gains are exempt from CGT if it is re-invested in a SEIS-qualifying company.
+CGT reinvestment relief: 50% of capital gains are exempt from CGT if re-invested in a SEIS-qualifying company.

 How does Apollo select the investee companies?